Face identification for stand-alone or client-server applications

 - Reasonable prices, flexible licensing and free customer support.

-The VeriLook algorithm implements advanced face localization, enrollment and matching using robust digital image processing algorithms:
+The VeriLook algorithm implements advanced face localization, enrollment and matching using robust digital image processing algorithms, which are based on deep neural networks:

 - Gender classification.
 Optionally, gender can be determined for each person on the image with predefined degree of accuracy during the template extraction.